aliou/sql-heredoc.vim/readme.md

-## Syntax for SQL heredocs in Ruby
+## Syntax highlighting for SQL heredocs in Ruby

 #### Installation